mammothgeospatial/qgis-in-mineral-exploration/docs/index.rst

 Map production is easy in QGIS with the “Print Layout” allowing extensive options for the display and printing of maps.

 This document is a working draft and in continuous development.
 There may be errors and omissions, and these will be rectified as time permits.
 This manual applies to QGIS 3.34.

+.. hint:: Looking for the PDF version?
+You can find it in the Read the Docs dropdown at the bottom of the left side panel.

 .. toctree::
   :maxdepth: 2